Doctor Who season 24: Recurring stars

-Kate O'Mara makes her second appearance as the Rani in McCoy's first serial Time and the Rani.
+O'Mara makes her second appearance as The Rani in McCoy's first serial Time and the Rani.

 Guest stars

 Sophie Aldred guest stars as Ace in Dragonfire; Ace joins the Doctor at the end of this story to become his companion throughout the next two seasons.

 Tony Selby, having recently appeared in The Trial of a Time Lord, also made a guest appearance as Sabalom Glitz in the same story.

 Serials

 Andrew Cartmel takes over as script editor.
 This season is moved to a Monday schedule.

 The previous season, while ostensibly a single 14-part serial, was divided into three stories of four episodes and one of two episodes.
 For this season, this was re-jigged into a new format that would be followed over the next three years, with a pair of four-parters and a pair of three-parters.
 Not including The Two Doctors, which had episodes of 45-minute duration, Delta and the Bannermen was the first standard format (25-minute) 3 part serial since Planet of Giants in Season 2.